codelitdev/medialit/README.md

 ## Enable trust proxy

-This app is based on express which cannot work reliably when it is behind a proxy.
+This app is based on [Express](https://expressjs.com/) which cannot work reliably when it is behind a proxy.
 For example, it cannot detect if it behind a proxy.

 Hence, we need to enable it on our own.
 To do that, set the following environment variable.